thereisnoframe/website/about.md

   issue requires changing perspectives
 secret: The secret is in taking apart these frames with the right set of tools.
 reframe-title: Subtract
-reframe-text: 'Respect for the environment demands subtraction, not addition—knowing when to stop, not when to shop.'
+reframe-text: Respect for the environment demands subtraction, not addition—knowing when to stop, not when to shop.
 reframe-image: "./assets/css/Images/woman-wearing-white-and-gray-jacket-1070029.jpg"
 create-title: Create
 create-list-one: Information Architecture